appanp/supply-chain-fundas/supply_chain_terminology.md

 - _Manual Allocation_: A warehouse manager can assign inventory to an open order automatically when it's received or when a line item is entered.
 - _Automated/Semi-automated_: order allocation engines can use AI to make recommendations, analyze data in real-time, and create and adjust allocation rules, example: [Fujitsu's Glovia OM](https://www.fujitsu.com/us/microsite/gloviaom/solutions/intelligent-order-allocation-engine/).

+**Order Fulfillment**: Refers to the process of fulfilling or completing a sales order by delivering the goods to the customer.
+For more info, refer to [this link](https://www.salesforce.com/commerce/order-management/order-fulfillment-guide/) which explains the *five steps of fulfillment* and [this link](https://www.shipbob.com/blog/order-fulfillment/).

 **Order Management System (OMS)**: OMS platforms provide a single, centralized system for managing orders from multiple sales channels, include brick-and-mortar locations, websites, call centers, mobile orders, kiosks and more.
 It simplifies the buying process for customers, and makes it easier to manage orders, inventory, fulfillment and returns for businesses.
 For more info, refer to [this link](https://www.netsuite.com/portal/resource/articles/erp/what-is-oms.shtml)

+**Order Picking**: The act of picking the products required for a fulfillment order in the required quantity.
+There are different ways in which picking can be done such as [zone picking](#zone-picking), etc. and are explained [here](https://6river.com/types-of-warehouse-order-picking-systems/).
+For more info, refer to [this link](https://www.sciencedirect.com/science/article/pii/S0360835221004150) which introduces 11-types of order picking.
+This is a warehouse operation.

 **Packer**: It is a person who packs the products that are in a specific fulfillment order.